larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 BAM!
 That's a list of every enemy in the game, son!
 HORDES OF EVIL ARE AT YOUR DISPOSAL.

 I set my wave of enemies to the Attacker type (the red revenant that claw defenders as they walk past), because I like it when my defenders get punched back, but that's just me.
-You have dozens of enemies to pick from – do whatever you want!
+You have dozens of enemies to pick from â€“ do whatever you want!
 You can even select sheep!

 Next, you'll see a text field labeled "count."
 This is how many enemies of the type selected are in this wave.
 Right now, it's just 1, which isn't particularly fear-inspiring.
 Let's jazz things up a little bit.
 How about 30 enemies?!